gurrampavan55/todo-app/README.md

 # Simple To-Do App

 A clean and responsive to-do list application built with HTML, JavaScript, and Bootstrap.
-This application allows users to create, read, update, and delete tasks in a user-friendly interface...
+This application allows users to create, read, update, and delete tasks in a user-friendly interface.

 ## Features